wacncontent/CustomizeTool/removeCommentOutput2/articles/hdinsight/hdinsight-hbase-tutorial-get-started.md

 - [HDInsight HBase overview][hdinsight-hbase-overview].
 HBase is an Apache, open-source, NoSQL database built on Hadoop that provides random access and strong consistency for large amounts of unstructured and semistructured data.
-- [Provision HBase clusters on Azure Virtual Network][hdinsight-hbase-provision-vnet].
+- [Create HBase clusters on Azure Virtual Network][hdinsight-hbase-provision-vnet].
 With virtual network integration, HBase clusters can be deployed to the same virtual network as your applications so that applications can communicate with HBase directly.
 - [Configure HBase replication in HDInsight](/documentation/articles/hdinsight-hbase-geo-replication).
 Learn how to configure HBase replication across two Azure datacenters.